ganesh2394/Blood-Bank-Management-App/README.md

 ---

 ## Screenshots
-To provide a visual representation of the project, include screenshots of the application in action.
-Place the images in the `screenshots` folder and reference them in the README.
+To provide a visual representation of the project :

 ![Homepage](Screenshots/Homepage.png)
 *Figure 1: Blood4U Homepage*